-2 Enhancing corporate governance for banking organisations, Basel Committee on Banking Supervision, February 2006.
+1. Enhancing corporate governance for banking organisations, Basel Committee on Banking Supervision, February 2006.

-- ii) Directors' remuneration and, in the case of executive directors, the additional consideration for their management duties and other contract conditions. - iii) The financial information listed companies must periodically disclose. - iv) Investments or operations considered strategic by virtue of their amount or special characteristics, unless their approval corresponds to the General Shareholders' Meeting; - v) The creation or acquisition of shares in special purpose vehicles or entities resident in jurisdictions considered tax havens, and any other transactions or operations of a comparable nature whose complexity might impair the transparency of the group. - c) Transactions which the company conducts with directors, significant shareholders, shareholders with board representation or other persons related thereto ("related-party transactions").
+- b.
+The following decisions : - i.
+On the proposal of the company's chief executive, the appointment and removal of senior officers, and their compensation clauses; - ii.
+Directors' remuneration and, in the case of executive directors, the additional consideration for their management duties and other contract conditions; - iii.
+The financial information listed companies must periodically disclose; - iv.
+Investments or operations considered strategic by virtue of their amount or special characteristics, unless their approval corresponds to the General Shareholders' Meeting; - v.
+The creation or acquisition of shares in special purpose vehicles or entities resident in jurisdictions considered tax havens, and any other transactions or operations of a comparable nature whose complexity might impair the transparency of the group. - c.
+Transactions which the company conducts with directors, significant shareholders, shareholders with board representation or other persons related thereto ("related-party transactions").

-However, board authorisation need not be required for related-party transactions that simultaneously meet the following three conditions:
+However, board authorisation need not be required for related- party transactions that simultaneously meet the following three conditions:

-- 1. They are governed by standard form agreements applied on an acrossthe-board basis to a large number of clients; - 2.
-They go through at market rates, generally set by the person supplying the goods or services; - 3.
+- 1a.
+They are governed by standard form agreements applied on an across-the-board basis to a large number of clients; - 2a.
+They go through at market rates, generally set by the person supplying the goods or services; - 3a.
 Their amount is no more than 1% of the company's annual revenues.

 It is advisable that related-party transactions should only be approved on the basis of a favourable report from the Audit Committee or some other committee handling the same function; and that the directors involved should neither exercise nor delegate their votes, and should withdraw from the meeting room while the board deliberates and votes.
 Ideally the above powers should not be delegated with the exception of those mentioned in b) and c), which may be delegated to the Executive Committee in urgent cases and later ratified by the full board.